Dynamical Similarity in Multisymplectic Field Theory: Conclusions and Outlook

-The results presented throughout constitute a foundational framework, within which a number of interesting areas of future work may be explored.
-For example, we have focused exclusively on regular Lagrangian systems; the regularity of our field theory guarantees that symmetry reduced space admits a well-defined multicontact structure.
-The vast majority of theories of physical interest possess gauge symmetries, which give rise to singular Lagrangian systems.
-In this case, we must develop a formalism adapted to the treatment of such theories, and, in particular, it will be of great interest to study the interaction between gauge fixing and contact reduction.
-At present, it remains unclear as to whether the process of pre-symplectic reduction, used to define the physical phase space, commutes with the elimination of a scaling degree of freedom \cite{echeverria1999reduction}.
-Such a framework will also provide an arena within which to study General Relativity; it has been mentioned several times that, upon making a conformal decomposition, the Einstein-Hilbert Lagrangian possesses a dynamical similarity.
-Having developed a sound understanding of the interaction between gauge and scaling symmetries, it will be of great interest to examine the solution space of contact-reduced General Relativity, particularly at points where our conventional description becomes singular and thus ill-defined.
-It is known, for instance, that within the cosmological sector, both FLRW and certain classes of Bianchi models may be extended beyond the initial singularity \cite{sloan2019scalar,hoffmann2024continuation}.\\
+From the results presented throughout, we have discussed a number of interesting areas of future work that may be explored.
+For example, it is clear that the most immediate requirement is a generalisation of our construction to singular theories, where the interaction between gauge and scaling symmetries is not fully understood.
+Within such a framework, it will of great interest to examine the solution space of a contact-reduced description of General Relativity, particularly at those points where the conventional formalism becomes singular and thus ill-defined.
+It is known, for instance, that within the cosmological sector, both FLRW and class-A Bianchi models may be extended beyond the initial singularity \cite{sloan2019scalar,hoffmann2024continuation}.\\

-In addition to the treatment of singular field theories, it will also be of interest to consider the behaviour of systems possessing fermionic degrees of freedom.
-Some progress has been made in this area; for example a De-Donder Weyl Hamiltonian description of a simple two-dimensional supersymmetric theory has been developed in \cite{lindstrom2020covariant}.
-Moreover, generalised Kähler geometries have been used to construct covariant Hamiltonian formulations of non-linear sigma models \cite{lindstrom2006brief}, and so an extension of our formalism to encompass anticommuting variables is highly desirable.\\
+Progress has recently been made in the construction of a multisymplectic Hamiltonian description of a simple two-dimensional supersymmetric field theory \cite{lindstrom2020covariant}.
+Similarly, generalised Kähler geometries have been used to construct covariant Hamiltonian formulations of non-linear sigma models \cite{lindstrom2006brief}, and so an extension of our formalism to encompass both commuting and anticommuting variables appears tractable, and will undoubtedly prove enlightening.\\